 Is your fish floating?
 He may be experiencing swim bladder disease.
 This disease can affect pet fish and can result from many different causes.
-If your fist starts floating or swimming in circles, chances are that this problem is to blame.
+If your fish starts floating or swimming in circles, chances are that this problem is to blame.

 Swim bladder disease is less of a disease and more of a disorder.
 If you think your fish may have a swim bladder problem, learning the who, what, where, and why of swim bladder disease will help you figure out what to do next and how to best care for your fish.

 Swim bladder issues are most common in goldfish and betta fish, but can occur in any aquarium fish.

 This disorder happens when the swim bladder of the fish is too full and changes your fancy goldfish's buoyancy.

 Your fish may float to the top of the tank or sink to the bottom of the tank.
 They may swim sideways or float upside down belly-up.
 In addition, the spine may look curved and the belly area will look full or bloated.

 Most commonly, swim bladder occurs when your fish is overeating or gulps too much air.
 Swim bladder can also happen in cooler water temperatures when the metabolism of the fish slows down.

 Bacterial infections or parasites stemming from water changes or poor water quality sometimes cause complications with the digestive system.
 It can also be a rare birth defect with symptoms showing up very early in the lifespan of the fish.